 Monitor your symptoms and take physical or mental notes of when you get them.
 Does stress, intimacy, diet, birth control or contraceptive, or exercise trigger them?

-Severe or chronic UTIs may require proper workup and investigation from medical professionals.
+Severe or chronic UTIs may require proper investigation from medical professionals.

 Dickenson says UTIs can often present with similar symptoms and point to a sexually transmitted infection or disease.
 Other underlying conditions could include an anatomy anomaly or a bladder condition.